sushanthks18/sushanthks18/README.md

 <h2>👨‍💻 About Me</h2>

 <ul>
-I am Sushanth K S from Siddaganga Institute of Technology, Tumkur, Karnataka currently in the 6th semester pursuing Electronics and Communication Engineering.
-I have developed a strong proficiency in MERN stack and have successfully built and deployed several projects using these technologies.
-My passion lies in leveraging technology to craft innovative solutions for real-world challenges.
-Additionally, I have a solid understanding of Computer Science Fundamentals.
+I am Sushanth K S from Siddaganga Institute of Technology, Tumkur, Karnataka, currently in the 6th semester pursuing Electronics and Communication Engineering.
+I have hands-on experience with the MERN stack and have built and deployed multiple web applications using these technologies.
+I am interested in developing software solutions that address real-world problems and continuously improving my technical skills.
+I also have a good understanding of core computer science fundamentals.

 </ul>